 Triheptanoin (UX007) | Treatment of Mitochondrial Dysfunction in Rett Syndrome

-Dr. Daniel Tarquinio, the director of the Rett Syndrome Clinic in Atlanta is recruiting a 10 person, open label trial (everyone gets the drug) testing triheptanoin.
-The drug, also called UX007, is a drug which is broken down in the body to help fuel specific chemical reactions that produce energy.
+Dr. Daniel Tarquinio, the director of the Rett Syndrome Clinic in Atlanta is recruiting a 12 person, open label trial (everyone gets the drug) testing triheptanoin.
+The drug, also called UX007, is a colorless oil which is broken down in the body to help fuel specific chemical reactions that produce energy.
 Administration of UX007 has shown improvements in both metabolism and mortality in disorders with impaired energy production (for example, mitochondrial disorders).
 Treatment with UX007 improved longevity, motor function, and social interaction in the mouse model of Rett Syndrome, and may have improved metabolic dysfunction as well.
 Additionally, in general acute and chronic mouse models of epilepsy, UX007 acts as an anticonvulsant, although the mechanism for this is unclear.

-The study will enroll 10 pediatric, adolescent, and adult participants with Rett who have seizures (at least four seizures per month), dystonia (at least four dystonic episodes per month), or both.
-They must be on a stable medication regimen, defined as having had no medications added, taken away or dose adjustments for 30 days prior to the start of the study.
+The study will enroll 12 pediatric, adolescent, and adult participants with Rett who have seizures (at least four seizures per month), OR dystonia (at least four dystonic episodes per month), or both.
+Participants must be on a stable medication regimen, defined as having had no medications added, taken away or dose adjustments for 30 days prior to the start of the study.
 Pediatric participants must be at least 2 years old at the time of consent, and must be in the post-regression period, defined as having had no clear loss of language or hand use in the 6 months prior to the study.

 Participants will be evaluated for inclusion during a screening/baseline period of 2 months.
-Eligible participants will begin UX007 after 2 months using a 2-week titration schedule until the subject has reached age-specific target dosing.
+Eligible participants will begin UX007 after 2 months using a 2-week titration schedule until the participant has reached age-specific target dosing.
 Once the maximum dose is reached, the participant will continue to receive UX007 for 4 months.
 Participants will be monitored for an additional 2-month period.

 The trial is funded by Ultragenyx and RSRT.